On a problem of Caro on $\mathbb{Z}_3$-Ramsey number of forests: Acknowledgements

 \section{Acknowledgements}

-J.D.~Alvarado was supported partially by FAPESP (2020/10796-0), the Slovenian Research and Innovation Agency (P1-0297) and the European Union (ERC, KARST, project number 101071836).
-L.~Colucci was supported by FAPESP (2020/08252-2) and FAPESB (EDITAL FAPESB Nº 012/2022 - UNIVERSAL - NºAPP0044/2023).
-R.~Parente was supported by UNIVERSAL CNPq (406248/2021-4, 152074/2020-1) and FAPESB (EDITAL FAPESB Nº 012/2022 - UNIVERSAL - NºAPP0044/2023).
+J.D.
+Alvarado was supported partially by FAPESP (2020/10796-0), the Slovenian Research and Innovation Agency (P1-0297), and the European Union (ERC, KARST, project number 101071836).
+L. Colucci was supported by FAPESP (2020/08252-2) and FAPESB (EDITAL FAPESB No. 012/2022 -- UNIVERSAL -- No. APP0044/2023).
+R. Parente was supported by UNIVERSAL CNPq (406248/2021-4, 152074/2020-1) and FAPESB (EDITAL FAPESB No. 012/2022 -- UNIVERSAL -- No. APP0044/2023).
 FAPESB is the Bahia Research Foundation.
-Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.

-\textbf{Author Contributions}
+\section{Author contributions}

 All authors contributed to all aspects of the project.